DrSLMac/hotel-overlook/docs/README.md

 ### Fàilte gu Alba!
 (Scottish Gaelic for "Welcome to Scotland!")

 ## Introduction
+ - The Overlook Project was a solo assignment for Turing School of Software and Design.
+This site allows a user to log in and book hotel rooms based on date and room type preferences
- - The purpose of this project was to allow students to practice some of the foundational concepts learned so far within the module.
+ The purpose of this project was to allow students to practice some of the foundational concepts learned so far within the module.
 There are other extensions that test different skills that we can build on.
 The project allowed us to personalize/entertain different ideas with HTML/CSS as well as the functionality(JavaScript) behind the web page created.

 ## Technologies
  - Javascript
  - HTML
  - CSS
- -Fetch/POST
+ - Fetch API
+ - LightHouse (accessibility)
+ - Mocha
+ - Chai
+ - Webpack
+ - NPM

 ## Illustrations
  <img >